Diego-Luna/Pinball-MoonMakers/README.md

     * Export the model as a library and add it to the arduino IDE.
     * Enable the BLE connection, to send information from our pairing model to the computer.
 3. Web:
-    * Let the browser detect our arduino and establish a connection. _nota: takes a few seconds to connect_
+    * Let the browser detect our arduino and establish a connection. _note: takes a few seconds to connect_
     * We give gravity to our ball, we detect collisions, to give us points and take our lives.